dptww1/ijbsputils/README.md

 If the file doesn't exist, you can opt to have the plug-in create it for you.

+The renderer can be a JSP file or a Freemarker (".ftl") file.
+If you have a file named "taglibs" with the same extension, that file will be included when the renderer is created.

 Bugs/Issues
 -----------
 [Bug list](https://github.com/dptww1/ijbsputils/issues)